souravsaraf2000/python/README.md

 # python
-new repo for testing code
+new repository for testing code.